baratharon/graal-erl/README.md

 speed can highly improved.

 The internal method is the following:

-1. Convert the source to Erlang AST using the `erlang/parser.erl` (for this, you have to compile the `parser.erl` first to `parser.beam`).
+* Convert the source to Erlang AST using the `erlang/parser.erl`
+   * For this, you have to compile the `parser.erl` first to `parser.beam`.
-2. The AST file is ready to load.
+* The AST file is ready to load.
 This is achived using the ErlAstParser class.
-3. Ready!
+* Ready!

 ### Get the source